masonproffitt/uproot-tutorial/_episodes/01-introduction.md

 `awkward` and `uproot-methods` are also part of the Scikit-HEP project and can be thought of as effectively just subcomponents of `uproot`.
 And finally, `cachetools` is a tiny package with some caching utilities.

-Most importantly, `uproot` does not require any part of the `ROOT` software, which is quite large and can be non-trivial to install properly.
+Most importantly, `uproot` does not require any part of the ROOT software, which is quite large and can be non-trivial to install properly.

 ## Speed

 `uproot` was designed for efficient reading of files.
 It uses `numpy` for operations on data, which calls compiled vectorized functions to perform very fast calculations on arrays.

-When you import a Python package that uses `ROOT`, there can be a delay of several seconds while all of the required libraries are loaded.
+When you import a Python package that uses ROOT, there can be a delay of several seconds while all of the required libraries are loaded.
 This is required every time you restart the Python interpreter or run a script.
-By virtue of not using `ROOT` itself, `uproot` doesn't have this issue.
+By virtue of not using ROOT itself, `uproot` doesn't have this issue.

 ## Jagged arrays